Donets Railway: Structure

+Russo-Ukrainian War

 Because of the Russian occupation of Ukraine, authority over certain railways and stations was granted to Cisdnieper Railways and Ukrainian Southern Railways.
 Currently, southern branches are under Cisdnieper Railways' administration, while the northern branches are still operated by the Krasny-Lyman Directorate.
 In 2016, trains recommenced operation on a separate branch in Luhansk, which had become separated due to the conflict.

 On 28 May 2016, rail employees of the Donetsk People's Republic in Yasynuvata demonstrated against not being paid by the Government of Ukraine.
 On 28 July 2016, it was admitted that the protests were legitimate and the government owed the workers back pay.
 This involved a process of restructuring, an issue that the Ukrainian government is still trying to resolve.
 A spokesperson stated that all personnel are still considered by the Government of Ukraine to be employees of Ukrzaliznytsia (UZ) and has not recognised any other employer.